Affidavits in Singapore: What Are They & How to Prepare One

 - Affidavits for bail and release on personal bond are used in criminal cases.

-- This affidavit is required, unless otherwise stated, in an application to the High Court for bail or release on personal bond.
+- This affidavit is required, unless otherwise stated, in an application to the General Division of the High Court for bail or release on personal bond.

 - The affidavit must contain sufficient facts to enable the court determine whether or not the bail or release should be granted.